-You can look forward to a summer of incredible meals when you grow strawberries and tomatoes in the same garden.
+You can look forward to a summer of incredible meals when you grow strawberries (Fragaria x ananassa, USDA zones 5-9) and tomatoes (Lycopersicon esculentum, USDA zones 10-11) in the same garden.
 Tomatoes and cultivated strawberries are extremely common garden plants, yet they can create problems for each other when planted too closely together.
 The good news is that with careful planning and management before and during the growing season, you can have both plants in the same garden.

 Tomatoes and strawberries are from very different plant families.
 They have drastically different growing habits and almost diametrically opposed environmental requirements.
 For instance, even though tomatoes are tender perennials only hardy in USDA zones 10-11, they're usually grown as annual plants; they cease fruit production below 55 degrees Fahrenheit and die when exposed to frost.
 Strawberries, however, grow as perennials in USDA zones 5 through 9, which cover many parts of the United States.

 Despite their differences, the two plants suffer from some of the same diseases, such as Verticillium wilt and anthracnose.
-Their mutual susceptibility to certain diseases is one of the biggest reasons why conventional wisdom advises that tomatoes and strawberries not be planted in the same garden.
+Their mutual susceptibility to certain diseases is one of the biggest reasons why conventional wisdom advises that tomatoes and strawberries not be planted in the same garden, or at least far apart from each other.

 - Plant tomatoes and strawberries as far apart as possible in the same garden.
 The greater the distance between them, the less the chance of accidental cross-contamination if one of the plants becomes diseased.

-- Select only tomato and strawberry varieties that are resistant to the diseases that are prevalent in your area.
+- Select only tomato and strawberry cultivars that are resistant to the diseases that are prevalent in your area.
 If, for instance, Verticillium wilt or anthracnose are problematic for either crop in your location, then use only anthracnose-resistant and Verticillium wilt-resistant varieties of both plants.

 - Minimize the environmental conditions that allow the diseases to proliferate.
 For instance, most fungal diseases flare up during high-humidity and still-air conditions.
 Covering both crops during damp weather will keep their leaves dry and much less prone to disease.
 Removing the covering during dry weather, or encouraging air movement underneath the covering, will help further.